-VeraCrypt supports security (or cryptographic) tokens and smart cards (smart card readers) that can be accessed using the PKCS #11 (2.0 or later) protocol [23].
+VeraCrypt supports security (or cryptographic) tokens and smart cards that can be accessed using the PKCS #11 (2.0 or later) protocol [23].
 For more information, please see the section Security Tokens and Smart Cards in the chapter Keyfiles.

 Portable Mode